 The Big Five is the one thing most people want to see on a safari in Africa.
 The term dates back to the time of the early hunters who considered these five animals to be the most dangerous animals to hunt on foot, hence the term “The Big Five”.
 The five animals are the lion, leopard, buffalo, black rhino and the elephant.
 Being able to spot the Big Five has become more of a sport for most tourists coming to Africa, unfortunately sometimes forgetting to enjoy the other animals out there in the bush.

-Of all the cats, the lion is the easiest to see during a safari.
+Of all the cats, the lion is the easiest to see during an African safari.
 Early morning, lions can often be found laying on the road relaxing from a night hunting.
 Also they do not move too far during the day, so when a pride of lions has been spotted they will probably stay at that place for the rest of the day.
 It is always a spectacular sighting to see a pride of lions, and even more when there are cubs.
 They are spectacular, amazing and proud giving you an adrenaline boost every time you see them.

 I do not see lions every time I am in a game park, but on average I see them every other time.
 So there is still a fairly good chance spotting them during a safari of a few days.

 Of all the animals of the Big Five, the leopard is the hardest to spot during a safari.
 They are nocturnal animals, and tend to sleep during the day mostly high up in a tree.
 However, sighting of this beautiful cat during the day is not uncommon, although mostly it is a quick glimpse before they hide again in the bushes or in a tree.
 The spots on the fur makes a very good camouflage.
 Even if you see a leopard climbing up a tree, you may have a hard time spotting it between the leaves.